 North Carolina State University

 NC State took the step of moving classes online a few days after UNC but isn’t requiring students to leave campus (at least for now), unlike UNC Chapel Hill, which required all students to move out of housing unless they had a special reason to stay.
 Emma Grace Barnes, a freshman at North Carolina State University, is feeling more confused than anything, saying “NC State just switched to fully online classes with the opportunity to continue to live on campus.
-With the numbers of COVID-19 cases continuing to rise, I’m a little nervous and feel very in the dark about how the rest of the semester is going to look.
+With the number of COVID-19 cases continuing to rise, I’m a little nervous and feel very in the dark about how the rest of the semester is going to look.
 Most everyone I know is either moving to an off-campus apartment or moving home, so campus feels very empty.”

 Related: COVID-19: How to Cope With Anxiety